 "Settlement Amount" means the net amount that is due and payable by one Party to the other Party in respect of an Underlying Master Agreement upon the exercise by Non-defaulting Party of the rights set forth in Section 2(b).

-"Termination Date" has the meaning set forth in Section 6.

 "Transaction" or "Transactions" means each and every trade, transaction, or other open contractual commitment, between any Enron Party and any Counterparty Party arising under any of the Underlying Master Agreements.

 "Underlying Master Agreements Close-Out" has the meaning set forth in Section 2.

+"United States Bankruptcy Code" means title 11 of the United States Bankruptcy Code, Sections 101, et seq.

-2. Default and Remedies. (a) Each of the occurrence of (i) a default, event of default, or other event on the basis of which a Party has the contractual right to accelerate, terminate (including automatic early termination, if applicable), or liquidate all Transactions under any of the Underlying Master Agreements, or (ii) any representation or warranty made or repeated by a Party hereunder proves to have been incorrect or misleading in any material respect when made or repeated, or (iii) a Party is in violation of, or fails to comply with, any covenant made hereunder, including, without limitation, the covenants set forth in the Collateral Annex and Section 6 hereof, constitutes a "Default" under this Agreement.
+2. Default and Remedies. (a) Each of the occurrence of (i) a default, event of default, or other event on the basis of which a Party has the contractual right to accelerate, terminate (including automatic early termination, if applicable), or liquidate all Transactions under any of the Underlying Master Agreements, or (ii) any representation or warranty made or repeated by a Party hereunder proves to have been incorrect or misleading in any material respect when made or repeated, or (iii) a Party is in violation of, or fails to comply with, any covenant made hereunder, constitutes a "Default" under this Agreement.

-(b) Upon the occurrence and during the continuance of a Default in respect of any Defaulting Party, Non-defaulting Group may give notice to Defaulting Group specifying the relevant Default, declaring Defaulting Group in default of all Underlying Master Agreements and all Transactions thereunder, and designating a date not earlier than the date such notice is effective, but not later than 20 days after such notice is effective, upon which date each Non-defaulting Party shall (i) accelerate, terminate, and liquidate, or otherwise close-out all Transactions under its Underlying Master Agreements as of such designated date; (ii) exercise rights of setoff, netting, and/or recoupment in accordance with the terms of its Underlying Master Agreements; (iii) retain any Collateral; (iv) with respect to each Defaulting Party, withhold payment and performance of each Non-defaulting Party's Obligations to each Defaulting Party to pay, secure, setoff against, net, and/or recoup such Defaulting Party's Obligations to such Non-defaulting Party; (v) convert any Obligation from one currency into another currency as set forth in Section 5; and (vi) take any other action permitted by law or in equity or by its Underlying Master Agreements or any Transactions thereunder necessary or appropriate to protect, preserve, or enforce its rights or to reduce any risk of loss or delay.
+(b) Upon the occurrence and during the continuance of a Default in respect of any Defaulting Party, Non-defaulting Group may give notice to Defaulting Group specifying the relevant Default, declaring Defaulting Group in default of all Underlying Master Agreements and all Transactions thereunder, and designating a date not earlier than the date such notice is effective, but not later than 20 days after such notice is effective, upon which date each Non-defaulting Party shall (i) accelerate, terminate, and liquidate, or otherwise close-out all Transactions under its Underlying Master Agreements as of such designated date; (ii) exercise rights of setoff, netting, and/or recoupment in accordance with the terms of its Underlying Master Agreements; (iii) with respect to each Defaulting Party, withhold payment and performance of each Non-defaulting Party's Obligations to each Defaulting Party to pay, secure, setoff against, net, and/or recoup such Defaulting Party's Obligations to such Non-defaulting Party; (iv) convert any Obligation from one currency into another currency as set forth in Section 5; and (v) take any other action permitted by law or in equity or by its Underlying Master Agreements or any Transactions thereunder necessary or appropriate to protect, preserve, or enforce its rights or to reduce any risk of loss or delay.
 This Section 2(b) shall be referred to herein as the "Underlying Master Agreements Close-Out."

 (c) Any and all notification requirements under the Underlying Master Agreements for accelerating, terminating, liquidating, or otherwise closing-out Transactions thereunder shall be superceded by Section 2(b) and shall be satisfied in all respects by the notice provided for in Section 2(b) and, with particularity, any automatic termination provided for in any Underlying Master Agreement shall be inapplicable thereto.
-If a Default occurs and if Non-defaulting Group does not elect to cause the Underlying Master Agreements Close-Out, each Party shall retain its rights and obligations under each Underlying Master Agreement with respect thereto and the Collateral Administrator for Enron Group or Counterparty Group, as the case may be, shall have the right to apply Collateral to satisfy the Obligations under any Underlying Master Agreement for which an Early Termination Date is designated in accordance therewith.
+If a Default occurs and if Non-defaulting Group does not elect to cause the Underlying Master Agreements Close-Out, each Party shall retain its rights and obligations under each Underlying Master Agreement with respect thereto.